Sunday, July 27, 2025

 • universal references and perfect forwarding.
 Again a very confusing idea to reuse the 'rvalue' reference syntax.
 The reference collapsing rules doesn't make it easier either

 • two phase lookup.
 Confusing rule which could have been solved by stating that a template definition is only checked at instantiation time.
-No more need for 'typename' or making types and member functions (non) dependent
+No more need for 'typename' or making types and member functions (non) dependent since at instantiation time all type and context information is known

 • lack of uniformity in STL.
 For example there is reset and clear.
+Some algorithm's have _if variants when taking functors; others not.

 • uniform initialization.
-Again the committee f*cked up.
-Could be fixed by using double braces (e.g.std::vector<size_t>{{2}})
+Again the committee made a mistake.
+The issue could be fixed by requiring double braces in case constructor invocation (e.g.std::vector<size_t>{{2}})

 Besides these aspects C++ misses out on an extended standard library.
 Especially compared to .NET or Java where many things are present in their extensive standard library.
 One need frequent 3th party libraries (e.g. Boost) for basic things.
 This could have been alleviated if there was a standard package manger like in Python with de facto libraries but again there isn't.